-Whether you’re the one spend hours stringing lights up the mast into the shape of a Christmas tree, you’re bundling up to watch the parade from the water, or you prefer to just cozy up to a window seat at a waterfront restaurant with a parade view, it’s a Bay moment.
+Whether you’re the one spending hours stringing lights up the mast, or you’re bundling up to watch the parade from the water, or you prefer to just cozy up to a window seat at a waterfront restaurant with a parade view, it’s a Bay moment.

 The first of the Bay’s lighted boat parades kicked off on Saturday evening, Nov.
 16. The Deep Creek Lighted Boat Parade, just inside the Magothy River, is in its second year and growing quickly.
-Organized by a handful of Deep Creek neighbors, the date was planned for mid-November to allow smaller boats, center-consoles, and those without warm cabins, to participate during milder weather.
+Organized by a handful of Deep Creek neighbors, the date was planned for mid-November to allow smaller boats, center-consoles, and those without warm cabins, to participate while the weather is relatively mild.

 Jack Bahen, who thought up the idea for this small parade a couple of years back, says, “I started this parade to bring the community together and kick off the holidays.
 Also, so that smaller boats could enjoy the fun before it gets too cold.”

-35 boats, from small skiffs to a 44-foot catamaran, looped around both sides of the creek, greeted by cheers from waterfront homes, a community beach, and the waterfront restaurant Donnelly’s Dockside (check out our Donnelly’s dock & dine experience here).
+35 boats, from small skiffs to a 44-foot catamaran, looped around both sides of the creek and were greeted with loud cheers from waterfront homes, a community beach, and the waterfront restaurant Donnelly’s Dockside (check out our Donnelly’s dock & dine experience here).

-Donnelly’s parade festivities included a watch party with tables set right on the pier.
+Donnelly’s parade festivities included a watch party with tables set right on the pier and live music.
 The restaurant leveraged its boat slips for the night to auction them off for charity.

-Among the group of friends on board the boat, several are transplants from other states or from inland areas of Maryland who now call the Broadneck peninsula home and love the growing boat parade tradition.
+Among the group of friends on board were transplants from other states, or from inland areas of Maryland, who now call the Broadneck peninsula home and love the boat parade tradition.
 “Why would I live anywhere else?” was a common sentiment as we watched the full moon rise over the water.

 In the end, Sweet & Salty took the prize for Best Decorated boat, and donated their $800 winnings (fully matched by a local company, for a total of $1,600) to children’s cancer organization Blue Skies Ministries.